 Plan in action

-The man takes the bag of seeds and place them in his pocket.
+The man takes the bag of seeds and places them in his pocket.
 He will then put the parrot on his shoulder and put the cat in the boat and proceed across the riverbank.

 Socks in the dark: